neurobagel/documentation/docs/cli.md

 # The Neurobagel CLI

-The `bagel-cli` is a simple Python command-line tool to automatically parse and describe subject-level phenotypic and [BIDS](https://bids-specification.readthedocs.io/en/stable/) attributes in an annotated dataset for integration into the Neurobagel graph.
+The `bagel-cli` is a simple Python command-line tool to automatically parse and describe subject phenotypic and imaging attributes in an annotated dataset for integration into the Neurobagel graph.

 ## Installation